 Newport is a tiny town located in the state of Ohio.
 With a population of 895 people and just one neighborhood, Newport is the 597th largest community in Ohio.

-Newport is a blue-collar town, with 40.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Newport, you'll notice that it is more blue-collar than most other communities in America.
+40.80% of Newport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Newport is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Newport who work in sales jobs (19.54%), business and financial occupations (13.28%), and food service (7.40%).

-Being a small town, Newport does not have a public transit system used by locals to get to and from work.
+Newport is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Newport in 2022 was $35,472, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $141,888 for a family of four.
 However, Newport contains both very wealthy and poor people as well.